marmelab/coPostgresQuery/README.md

 #### Configuration

 - table: the table name
-- updatableFields: the fields that can be updated
+- writableFields: the fields that can be updated
 - filterFields: the fields that can be used to filter the updated rows
 - returnFields: the fields to be returned in the result